alexrmn/pet-clinic/README.md

 Added both an in memory hashmap and a h2 detabase implementation.

-Used project lombok to generate getters, setters and to log eliminating some boilerplate code
+Used project lombok to generate getters, setters, create the equalas and hascode methods, eliminating some boilerplate code